Nancy Neighbors, M. D.

 As time passed, it became evident that some illnesses would be difficult to treat without having the family involved.
 This led to extending my knowledge of pediatrics to include family medicine.
 In 2002, I completed a residency in family medicine and subsequently began a private medical practice as a board-certified family practice physician in Huntsville, Alabama.

 From the years of clinical experience with traditional approaches that followed, it became evident that while there is very nearly a ‘pill for every ill’ it was not the type of medical care most people needed to live a long healthy life.
 This observation and my need for additional evidence-based training led me to the emerging medical specialty called lifestyle medicine where lifestyle changes are the preferred first-line therapies.
-This pursuit of more effective training led me to become one of the first doctors in the nation to become board-certified in lifestyle medicine.
+In 2018 my training through the American College of Lifestyle Medicine led to board-certification in lifestyle medicine.